FrankNPC/steplogs-logging-examples/steplogs-logging-agent/README.md

-The logging agent is to keep scanning and uploading the log files to steplogs.
+The logging agent is to keep scanning and uploading local log files to steplogs portal server.

 To download the executable jar: https://repo1.maven.org/maven2/io/steplogs/steplogs-logging-agent/